YumaYX/rubydemodoc/input/join/outer_join.md

-This Ruby code snippet demonstrates how to combine data from two arrays, `users` and `posts`, using the `map` and `find` methods.
-The code iterates through each user in the `users` array.
-For each user, it searches the `posts` array for a post whose `user_id` matches the current user's `id`.
-If a matching post is found, the `merge` method combines the user and post data into a single hash.
-If no matching post is found, a new hash is created with the user data and a `title` key set to `nil`.
-The resulting `users` array is modified in place, with each user now containing the associated post information.
-In essence, this code adds post details to each user record based on the user's ID.
+This Ruby code snippet demonstrates how to associate posts with users.
+It starts with a list of users and a list of posts.
+It then iterates through each user, finds the corresponding posts using the `user_id`, and merges the post data into the user object.
+If a user has no posts, a `title` of `nil` is added to the user object.
+The result is a list of users, each now containing their associated posts.